How to Participate

 How to start a Lantern Walk in your Neighborhood

-The 2022 Lantern Walks will be held on Saturday, October 1st.
+Lantern Walks are held on the first Saturday of October.
 SGF Yields offers neighborhoods guidance and resources to organize a Lantern Walk in October:

 - limited amount of lanterns and glow sticks for kids that forgot to bring theirs

 - list with different safety talks for each station

 - giveaways such as silicone bracelets, stickers, etc.